RMS Admission: Complete Guide to Rashtriya Military School Admission

 3. Medical Standards (Overview)

-RMS Admission Age Limit — Explained with Examples
+RMS Admission Age Limit — Explained with an Example

-The age limit for RMS admission is calculated as on 1st July of the year of admission.
-Here is how parents can verify their child’s eligibility:
+The age limit for RMS admission is calculated as on 1st July of the admission year, not the date of application.
+Here is how parents can verify eligibility:

 Age limits are strictly enforced.
 Even one day over the maximum age makes a candidate ineligible.
 Use our free Eligibility Calculator to avoid any mistakes.